vanhdavinci/Coverrun-AI/JARGON_AI_ANALYSIS.md

 4. **📱 Mobile Ready** - Responsive design already implemented
 5. **☁️ Cloud Ready** - Supabase integration handles scaling

-Your existing codebase provides an **excellent foundation** for building Jargon AI.
+Your existing codebase provides an **excellent foundation** for building CoverRun AI.
 You can have a working financial management prototype in 2-3 weeks instead of starting from scratch!